Protective Orders Lawyer in Denton

 Working to Keep You & Your Children Safe

 In the state of Texas, protective orders (also known as restraining orders) are designed to protect individuals who fear that a current or former spouse or partner may attempt to harm them.
 If you or a loved one is experiencing domestic abuse, a temporary or general protective order can provide security for both the victim and his or her children.
 Our family attorneys in Denton and the surrounding areas have helped numerous individuals facing highly sensitive family law issues, including domestic violence.
 We understand the seriousness of your situation and are prepared to provide you with the rapid, reliable legal assistance you need.
 In every instance, we prioritize the safety and well-being of our clients and their children.
 No matter how complicated or difficult your situation may be, our firm is ready to stand with you.

 Types of Protective Orders in Texas

 Protective orders are available to both men and women throughout the state of Texas.
 There are a number of different types of protective orders, and the type you may wish to pursue will depend on your unique situation.
-Our Denton family lawyers will take the time to understand the specifics of your circumstances in order to help you pursue the most effective option.
+Our divorce family lawyers will take the time to understand the specifics of your circumstances in order to help you pursue the most effective option.

 The different types of protective orders include: